A quick visual guide to learn the difference between them, in plain English.

 GIF: good for flat colors, bad for photographs

 If you are one of the 90s kids, you remember the time when the worldwide web was fully occupied by GIFs, such as the Space Jam official site.
-Its support for transparency, animations, and the ability to render flat colors with smaller file sizes and good quality makes it still one of the most popular formats 30+ years later since invented.
+Its support for transparency, animations, and the ability to render flat colors with smaller file sizes and good quality makes it one of the most popular formats 30+ years later since it was introduced.
 However, its glitchy support for images with more details and colors (like a photograph) is a big drawback.

 Good for